 For instance, in 2011, now-Chairman Ajit Pai was nominated to serve as a Commissioner of the Federal Communications Commission (FCC).
 Yet nowhere in the Obama administration’s press release is it mentioned that Pai’s nomination occurred at the behest of then Senate Minority Leader Mitch McConnell.

 That ordinary Americans would find it difficult to determine whether President Barack Obama or Minority Leader Mitch McConnell were responsible for such a key appointment undermines basic principles of civic engagement and democratic (in the sense of democracy, not the Democratic Party) accountability.

 Transparency is vital to effective governance; the legitimacy of elected representatives is tied to the idea that they can be held accountable by their constituents.
-One of the takeaways from assembling this tracker is that the federal appointments process is not particularly accessible to the public, and that this lack of transparency unfairly advantages those with time, know-how, and (typically) vested financial interest in who is put in charge of agencies.
-With this tracker, the Revolving Door Project hopes to tilt the balance in favor of the public, whose interest government is meant to serve.
+One of the takeaways from assembling this information is that the federal appointments process is not particularly accessible to the public, and that this lack of transparency unfairly advantages those with time, know-how, and (typically) vested financial interest in who is put in charge of agencies.
+With this Monitor, the Revolving Door Project hopes to tilt the balance in favor of the public, whose interests government is meant to serve.